24-S1-2-C-Moral-Decisions/LandingSite/PlanningandOrganization/2025S1/AzureDeployment.md

-# DECISION LOG
+# Planning and Organization Logs
-## Decision Details
+## Planning Details
 - Date: March 11, 2025
-- Decision Maker: All Members
+- Planning Maker: All Members

 ## Background
 We encountered persistent issues with the backend remote server becoming unavailable, causing significant disruptions to our service reliability.
 These outages resulted in degraded user experience and increased support tickets.
 After analyzing the situation, we determined that our current hosting solution lacked proper redundancy.

-## Decision Options
+## Planning Options

 The following options were considered to address the backend server unavailability issue: